Or start with: Intro to type (the bare basics of the type code)

 When discussing the functions by themselves, lowercase "e" or "i" are placed after the function letters indicating an "introverted" or "extraverted" orientation of the function.
 (Thus denoted "Xe" or "Xi", with "X" here used as the variable for all of them)

 The resultant eight combinations are then called "function-attitudes" or sometimes, "processes".
-Introverted functions draw on an internal standard referenced individually by the "subject", while extraverted functions draw upon external (environmental) standards set by "objects".
-With judgments (T/F) in particular introverted perspectives will be what one has learned also through nature (hence often dealing in "universals"), while extraverted perspectives are generally acquired from culture (such as consensus).
+Extraverted functions draw directly upon the external environment of "objects" or situations, while introverted functions draw on an internal model of situations referenced individually by the "subject".
+With judgments (T/F) in particular, introverted perspectives will be what one has learned also through nature (hence often dealing in "universals"), while extraverted perspectives are generally acquired from culture (such as consensus).

 The attitudes also often thus end up applied in the realms where they derive, or our "energy" is described as "flowing" in that direction.